I’m Sophie and help create great digital products.

 This means I obsess about how and why people do / use / understand things; from mobile applications to doorknobs.

 This has lead me to follow user-centred design principles, work as a User eXperience Architect, use Information Architecture to structure content, design books, adverts, and other things for publishing, design for the web, coach senior executives on using Social Media, help small businesses with branding, and read a bookshelf (or three) of psychology, cognitive science, neuroscience and behavioural economics books.
-I am currently exploring the nearby area of “Service Design”, and my most recent project is heading up the design team in a financial services company.
+I am currently exploring the nearby area of “Service Design”, and my most recent role is as Head of UX in a financial services company.

 the projects I can foster from an idea to a finished product, and watch someone using it in real life.